Dr Manik Saha to take oath as CM of Tripura in presence of PM Modi

-Agartala: March 05.
-Dr Manik Saha is all set to take oath as the Chief Minister of Tripura for the second term.
+Agartala: BJP’s Dr Manik Saha is all set to take oath as the Chief Minister of Tripura for the second consecutive term.

-Sources said that a meeting was chaired by NEDA Convener and Assam Chief Minister Himanta Biswa Sarma with all newly elected BJP legislature Sunday afternoon to decide the face of the Chief Minister.
+Sources said that a meeting was chaired by NEDA Convener and Assam Chief Minister Himanta Biswa Sarma with all newly elected BJP legislatures on Sunday afternoon to decide the face of the Chief Minister.

 “During the meeting, everyone unanimously agreed that Dr Manik Saha is the next Chief Minister of Tripura.
 The top brass of BJP as well as Himanta himself are highly satisfied with his performance”, said the source.